 We want to share with you travel tales and anecdotes, amazing pictures, raw and real videos and tips and advice on what you can do and how you can do it.
 Follow us as we take you on a range of detours that will make your travel experience that bit more special and unique.
 Connect with the locals and learn about their culture along the way.
 The people and their customs really are the heartbeat of a nation.
 Sometimes we will also show you the bad and the sad side of travel and the negative social impact this has on its people.
 We promise to be open, honest, transparent and true.
 In all that we show you, however, we will always remind you that those who wander are never lost!

 Why very itchy feet?

 Simple.
-We love travelling and we are always on the move.
-When we were picking a name, back in 2007, itchy feet immediately sprang to mind, but it was already very itchy feet taken, to which I immediately replied, “why not very itchy feet?”
-And so a name was born.
+We love travelling and we are usually always on the move.
+When we were picking a name, back in 2007, itchy feet immediately sprang to mind, but it was already taken.
+I immediately spoke out loud, “why not very itchy feet?”
+And so the name was born.

 Why travel detours?

 Whilst vertitchyfeet describes us wanting to always be on the move, it doesn’t really explain how we do it.
 We have both always loved unusual and different places; destinations frequented by fewer people and so we thought that ‘detours’ aptly described this.
-That feeling of not necessarily knowing exactly where you are going or how you are going to do it, and then being thrilled when you get there.
+We wanted to share the experience of not necessarily knowing exactly where you are going or how you are going to do it, and then being thrilled when you get there.
 We have always travelled this way.
 The uncertainty and unexpected twists often take us to places we never imagined amongst people we never thought we’d meet often surpassing our wildest expectations.
 The journey continues and we want to share these insights with you.